Relationships with Society

 Efforts to Purchase Products Made with Recycled Waste Plastic

-General-purpose plastics made from a single material, such as the stretch film packaging, plastic bags, and plastic containers we discard, are recyclable “resources.”
+General-purpose plastics made from a single material, such as stretch film packaging, vinyl bags, and plastic containers, are recyclable “resources.”
 We separate this waste and hand it over to companies that collect and are working to recycle waste plastic.

-Collection companies recycle the general-purpose plastic collected from Kissei and other companies for use in the manufacture and sales of recycled plastic bags and other products.
+Collection companies recycle the general-purpose plastic collected from Kissei and other companies by reprocessing it into raw materials used for the manufacture and sales of recycled plastic bags and other products.
 Kissei helps promote resource recycling through the purchase and use of these recycled plastic bags.

 Book Donations